How does a Bank Account Overdraft occur?

 Setting up direct deposit can help you maintain a minimum balance in your account, potentially avoiding monthly maintenance fees and other charges.
 Direct deposit can also be an option to waive certain fees offered by banks.

-Learn how to manage your bank account
+Learn how to manage your checking account

 Managing an Overdraft if it Happens